hannahscovill/study-guide-ppl/docs/groundSchoolPPL/0_intro_toap_ground.md

 ## Upcoming Classes

 The ground school focuses on all aspects of the respective licensing, mainly focusing on the oral portion of the checkride working through the ACS line-by-line.
+You can review the [syllabus](../../static/private-pilot-ground-school-5.pdf) used for class.

 The upcoming PPL ground school runs for ten lessons, Tuesday evenings from 6–8pm PT, beginning October 21st.
 The course spans eleven weeks to allow a break for Thanksgiving.
 The final class is a group mock checkride.